Otann/wrench/README.md

 - All values come from environment variables, as [12 factors menifesto](https://12factor.net/config) recommends
 - Each configuration key is accompanied with a description and a spec
 - One can ensure that configuration matches provided specs
-- Configuration values are coerced to their spec from string and edn (enables environment vars like `"[8080 8888]"`)
+- Configuration values are coerced to their spec from string and edn (enables values like `[8080 8888]`)
 - Namespaced keywords are allowed and encouraged, so definition of each key is easily traceable

 In addition to environment variables, for local development, wrench reads from `.config.edn`.